 1) Easy but slow method – just let the student play on a balance bike (or a bike with the pedals removed and the seat lowered so their feet can touch the ground).
 This works great but can take a few months before they are ready to pedal.

-2) Fast Method – Bicycle Solutions created a refined scientific step by step method that can get some riding in as little as an hour, most in 2-3 hours, and a few may take as long as 4-6 hours.
+2) Fast Method – Bicycle Solutions created a refined step by step method that can get some riding in as little as an hour, most in 2-3 hours, and a few may take as long as 4-6 hours.
 Here is the secret sauce for the fast method.
 This method can even be used during pandemics where you are outside and the instructor stays 10'+ away from a student -- no need to hold onto them or be physically near while they learn to ride.

 Prereqs